-Below is a copy of Governors agreed admissions form for 2016/17.
+Below is a copy of Governors agreed admissions form.

 Kent Application Process

 To apply for a Reception class place at Holy Trinity CE Primary School please apply online or by post.

 You can apply for up to 3 schools, putting them in order of preference.
 It's in your best interests to list 3 schools.
 Naming only 1 school does not guarantee your child a place at that school or give your child priority for a place over another child, neither does naming a school more than once.

 Read the full Admissions Guide to Parents in Kent.

 For advice call 03000 41 21 21 or email firstname.lastname@example.org.

 Casual admissions of children moving into the area or transferring from another school will be considered by Governors, having regard to the admission policy and according to whether places are available in the appropriate year group.